 I recently finished a year with the BLM in the Grand Valley of Western Colorado.
 I served as a Park Ranger, monitoring some 1,500,000 acres of canyons, cliffs, and mountains.
 I'd put the beauty of Unaweep Canyon up against any National Park out there...

-I'm currently a Forestry Technician for the Shawnee National Forest--a "Forest Ranger" if you will.
-Any given day might see me at Garden of the Gods, Jackson Falls, or Lusk Creek...or all three...
+I just wrapped up a stint as a Forestry Technician for the Shawnee National Forest--a "Forest Ranger" if you will.
+Any given day might've seen me at Garden of the Gods, Jackson Falls, or Lusk Creek...or all three...

 I’ve been climbing for a while, and definitely have a love for sandstone.
 I’m a certified Wilderness First Responder and Leave No Trace Master Educator.
 In my personal pursuits I’ve spent more nights out under the stars than I can count.
 Simply put, I love a good walk.
 I have limited technical mountaineering experience, but am comfortable with an ice axe and crampons.
 I have extensive extreme weather conditions experience resultant from both my military training and personal endeavors.
 I wouldn't be angry if I became a professional mountain guide or SAR operator.